 Even though we will not go through accreditation again until 2016, it is important that we have processes in place that will ensure we are compliant when the next visit occurs.
 At the last ACCJC conference, staff explained that SLO assessments will continue but that we also need to pay sufficient attention to achievement data and institution set standards.
 In order for these standards to be met, individual programs need to set program goals for themselves.
 These goals need to be part of Program Review.
 We have benchmarks that are already established through our Core Indicators.

 On its website, ACCJC published a document that looks at each standard from the SLO point of view.
 Each applicable area is highlighted.
-We will need to be sure that we are addressing these sections so that when we begin to write the next Self Study, we have the evidence we need.
+We will need to be sure that we are addressing these sections so that when we begin to write the next Self Study and that we have the evidence we need.
 In this committee is important we report what and when we approved something.
 These actions should always been noted in our minutes.

 PSLO assessment results posted on-line

 As required, results of PSLO assessments are now posted online for students and others to see.
 With that in mind, it might be important to remind your area that this is public.
 Anyone can look at make it, so we want to be sure that they are well written.
-If someone wanted to make a change we could repost it.
+If someone wanted to make a change, we could repost it.

 SLO data from divisions